Alicia Hollowell: Professional career

 Hollowell was drafted in the first round of the 2006 National Pro Fastpitch Senior Draft, the 5th overall pick by the now defunct Arizona Heat.
 Hollowell took time to finish her studies at Arizona and serve as an Undergraduate Assistant Coach before she eventually signed on with the Akron Racers for the 2007 season.

-Following her tryout at the USA National Women's Softball camp for the 2008 Beijing Olympic Games, Hollowell made her professional debut on June 21, 2007 against the Rockford Thunder and fellow USA teammate and college rival Cat Osterman; she struck out 12 batters in the 7-inning win.
+Following her tryout at the USA National Women's Softball camp for the 2008 Beijing Olympic Games, Hollowell made her professional debut on June 21, 2007, against the Rockford Thunder and fellow USA teammate and college rival Cat Osterman; she struck out 12 batters in the 7-inning win.
 In her lone season, she posted a 6–5 record, 70 strikeouts in 70.1 innings pitched with 15 runs on 50 hits and 18 walks issued; Hollowell led her team to second place in the regular season standings and a spot at the Championship Series.
 The Racers lost both of their starting games, including one to championship runner-up Rockford Thunder.

-Personal
+Personal life

 Hollowell has coached at two universities since 2007.
 That year, she was an assistant at Arizona.
 In August 2009, the University of California, Davis hired her as an assistant coach.
 Hollowell rejoined the Arizona Wildcats in 2011 in an operational role.
 She was promoted to Assistant Coach in the later half of the 2012 season and aims to continue her efforts.

 Hollowell was named to ESPN Rise's All-Decade Team in 2009.

 Hollowell was inducted into the University of Arizona's Athletic Hall of Fame on November 4, 2011.

 In the fall of 2014, Hollowell left the Wildcat program to pursue other goals outside softball.